gitpython-developers/GitPython/fuzzing/README.md

 ### Setting Up Your Local Environment

 Before contributing to fuzzing efforts, ensure Python and Docker are installed on your machine.
-Docker is required for running fuzzers in containers provided by OSS-Fuzz.
+Docker is required for running fuzzers in containers provided by OSS-Fuzz and for safely executing test files directly.
 [Install Docker](https://docs.docker.com/get-docker/) following the official guide if you do not already have it.

 ### Understanding Existing Fuzz Targets